Whittier, California: Economy

+The Whittwood Town Center is a shopping destination in Whittier.

 Top employers

 According to the city's 2013 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 On April 17, 1900, the Whittier Public Library Board of Trustees held its first meeting in Landrum Smith's drugstore.
-With an initial collection of 60 books and 200 magazines, the library facilities began in the Woody Building as a reading room, maintained by Mr. Hester in exchange for space for his telegraph office.
-In 1907, a Carnegie grant funded the construction of the building at Bailey and Greenleaf that many Whittierites fondly remember.
-As the city expanded, a larger library was needed, and the Friends of the Library organized in 1956 to raise money for a new building.
-Through their efforts, and those of the board members, librarians, and citizen fund raising groups, the new library was completed at the Washington Avenue site in May 1959.
+With an initial collection of 60 books and 200 magazines, the library facilities began in the Woody Building as a reading room maintained by Hester in exchange for space for his telegraph office.
+In 1907, a Carnegie grant funded building construction at Bailey and Greenleaf that many Whittierites fondly remember.
+As the city expanded, a more extensive library was needed, and the Friends of the Library was organized in 1956 to raise money for a new building.
+Through their efforts and those of the board members, librarians, and citizen fundraising groups, the new library was completed at the Washington Avenue site in May 1959.
 In 1968, service was further expanded with the construction of the Whittwood Branch Library on Santa Gertrudes Avenue.